omnimind-ai/OmniOp-NPU/README.md

 # OmniOp-NPU

-**Custom Op library for Qualcomm's Hexagon Tensor Processor**
+This repository provides the operator library required to build and run [OmniInfer-VLM](https://github.com/omnimind-ai/OmniInfer-VLM) on Qualcomm Hexagon NPU.

-This is the code repository for the paper [Scaling LLM Test-Time Compute with Mobile NPU on Smartphones](https://arxiv.org/abs/2509.23324).
-It contains an operator library supporting LLM inference on Qualcomm Hexagon NPU, which needs to be used with the [llama.cpp main repository](https://github.com/haozixu/llama.cpp-npu).
-This project is primarily a research prototype and is not recommended for production environments.
+It focuses on compiling and integrating NPU-accelerated operators for LLM/VLM inference on smartphones.

 **Hardware requirements**: Android phones with Qualcomm Snapdragon 8 Gen 2 or higher SoC, specifically requiring Hexagon DSP version 73 or above.
 Note that this implementation relies on **FP16 HMX**, which may not be available on some mid-to-low-end devices.